mathmanu/caffe-jacinto-models/docs/VOC0712_ObjectDetect_README.md

-# Sparse, Quantized CNN training for segmentation
+# Sparse CNN training for Object detect

 ### Pre-requisites
 It is assumed here, that all the pre-requisites required for running Caffe-jacinto are met.
 Open a bash terminal and change directory into the scripts folder, as explainded earlier.